The Spectator Magazine

 Wireframes

-This is where I led the design efforts, moving what the team had gotten done in terms of wireframes into now high fidelity screens that illustrated the final vision for the UI design.
+This is where I led the design effort—evolving the wireframes into high‑fidelity screens that expressed the final vision for the UI and all its key states.

 The Outcome?

-The Spectator recorded record highs after this subscription flow went out, you can read about it here, so I would say teamwork made the dream work!
-And it was pretty exciting to see my design work be so directly tied to a peak in revenue.
-All around a great project.
+The Spectator hit record subscription highs after this flow went live—you can read about it here—so teamwork really did make the dream work.
+It was especially satisfying to see my design work tied so directly to a clear revenue peak.
+All around, a great project.